iremorsei/magnetic_button/README.md

 ## Future Features

-We’re always looking to improve the Magnetic Button and add new features that enhance its functionality and user experience.
-Here are some features we’re planning to implement in the future: Please note that these features are planned for future releases and are subject to change.
-We welcome feedback and suggestions from our users.
-If you have an idea for a feature that you’d like to see in Magnetic Button, please let us know!
+We have successfully integrated all the proposed features for the Magnetic Button, except ‘Mobile On-Hold Magnetic Effect’ feature, which is currently undergoing testing.
+At this point, we have no additional features planned for future implementation.
+However, we welcome feedback and suggestions from our users.
+If you have an idea for a feature that you’d like to see in Magnetic Button, please let us know! 🙂.